Announcements and News

-The allied health coordinator is the academic advisor for all clinical laboratory science students.
+The allied health coordinator is the academic advisor for all medical technology students.

 Registration for the winter session and spring semesters begins in mid-October.
 Registration for fall semester and summer sessions begins in mid-March.
 Schedules are available through MyIUP and are typically